 On April 14, 2022, Craig Webster was appointed as our Chief Financial Officer and resigned from his positions on the audit committee, nominating and corporate governance committee and compensation committee.
 As a result, the Company is temporarily in noncompliance with the continued listing requirements of NASDAQ, which requires the audit committee to be comprised of a minimum of three independent directors.
 We are relying on the cure period set forth in the NASDAQ rules, and we intend to appoint a third independent director to our audit committee, and thereby regain compliance with the listing requirements of NASDAQ Rule 5605, prior to the expiration of the cure period upon October 11, 2022.
-However, if we are unable to regain compliance with the listing requirements of NASDAQ Rule 5605 in a timely manner, NASDAQ may take steps to commence delisting procedures.
+However, if we are unable to regain compliance with the listing requirements of NASDAQ may take steps to commence delisting procedures.